mahnve/slados/slados.markdown

 För detta räcker inte de gamla metoderna.

-Ikväll introducerar vi Constraint driven development, där begränsningen är att du inte får använda mindre än 1000 utvecklare.
+Ikväll introducerar vi även Constraint driven development, där begränsningen är att du inte får använda mindre än 1000 utvecklare.

 Who has time to change an organization when you have to run a project with 1000 full time equivalents?
 Noone.
-Telling people what to do is what management is good at, and SLADOS allows you to excel.

-Processernas motsvarighet till en dansk glass, det räcker inte med 3 kg glass och grädde, utan vi avslutar med en chokladboll på toppen

 Following the lead of all other popular processes the last ten years, SLADOS does not require you to change your organization or